kevinmala00/ATTIVITA-PROGETTUALE/README.md

 In [Slides directory](/Slides) are placed Slides used in tutorial.

-In '[OFFICIAL ANDROID SITE](https://developer.android.com/)' you can find official guide, documentation and tutorial.
+In [OFFICIAL ANDROID SITE](https://developer.android.com/) you can find official guide, documentation and tutorial.

 ---